IanWhitney/kafka_brownbag/README.md

 Now Consumers can read the message, parse it as JSON and easily tell which is the first name and which is the last.
 Great!

-But.
-We soon hit another problem.
+But we soon hit another problem.
 Some of our Consumers expect that first and last name will **always** be present.
 But, again, names are hard and nothing is guaranteed.
 So when a Producer sends through a message that has no last name, some of our Consumers break.
 Looks like we need a way to define what fields are required in our JSON, something like a Schema.

 JSON offers no official support for schemas, no way to declare which values are required or optional or what kind of data each value should contain.
 There is a project to develop JSON schemas but it's a proposal, not official.